 - Set up sales funnels to influence potential clients and get them to enrol in your classes.

-Creating great content is the first step in advertising your course but understanding how to promote your content most effectively is the key.
+Creating great content is not only the first step in advertising your course but also understanding how to promote your content most effectively.
+And an ideal segue to building lasting relationships.
 As you can see, excellent marketing is all about appearing in the right place at the right time.